yangymargaret/REUNION/README.md

 - --path_save: the directory where the ATAC-seq and RNA-seq normalized read count matrix of the metacells are saved, default = '.'

     The default parameter represents the ATAC-seq and RNA-seq metacell data are saved in the same directory of the code.
-Please change this parameter to the directory of data.
+Please change this parameter to the directory of the data.

     Please name the ATAC-seq and RNA-seq data of the metacells in the following format: atac_meta_$data_file_type.extension, rna_meta_$data_file_type, where $data_file_type was specified using the 'data_file_type' parameter as shown above.